 The HBGC Mentorship Program is currently enrolling for its fifth cycle.
 The next cycle of mentor pairings will be in February 2015.
 Mentor screenings and trainings will begin January 2015.
 To express interest in being a mentor or mentee, please read below then contact Lubna Sequan at email@example.com.

 2. If under the age of 18, able to receive written permission from a parent/guardian or caseworker to participate;

 3. Able to attend a program orientation (February 2015) and meet with assigned mentor at least once a month for six months; and

 4. Complete and return a mentee program application.

-1. Willing to undergo a CORI background check;
+1. Willing to undergo a CORI and SORI background check;